DOV-Vlaanderen/pydov/docs/repeatable_log.rst

 results should be returned.
 Pydov supports this too, by allowing users to save (record) a pydov session into an archive and replaying it afterwards.

+This could for instance be used to record a session in the initial stage of your research, and replay it from then on to always work with exactly the same dataset.
+You can make modifications to the analysis parts of your script, as long as the pydov calls remain the same it will be possible to replay the saved archive.
+The advantage of this approach over another way or form of saving the pydov dataframes is that the code to request the data remains in your script, and it also enables rerunning the entire analysis with updated data simply by removing the replay hook.

+It can also be used at the end of your research, to save a repeatable copy of your analysis to disk for archiving purposes.
+This way, you can be sure it is reproducible and repeatable, no matter what happens to the data in DOV.

+Lastly, it could be used to share a session between collegues, students or tutors/mentors.
+It enables them to rerun your session exactly as you saw it, while also allowing them to both inspect the code and make changes to the analysis part.

 Recording a pydov session
 *************************